 With international trade policy and trade law experience gained serving in the general counsel offices of the U.S. International Trade Commission and the U.S. Department of Commerce and in private practice (with internationally renowned law firms), Brenda provides strategic and legal guidance to clients based in the U.S. and abroad, including manufacturers and service providers, U.S. retailers and importers, trade associations, non-profits, and governments.
-Her practice focuses on U.S. trade remedies and customs laws, economic sanctions, trade policy, trade compliance, trade agreement negotiations, trade litigation, product safety, and lobbying.
+Her practice focuses on U.S. trade remedies and customs laws, trade policy, trade compliance, trade litigation, trade agreement negotiations, economic sanctions, product safety, and lobbying.
 She is also a licensed customs broker.

-Brenda represents clients before the U.S. International Trade Commission, the U.S. Department of Commerce (International Trade Administration and Bureau of Industry & Security), U.S. Customs and Border Protection (CBP), U.S. Department of the Treasury, including the Office of Foreign Assets Control (OFAC), U.S. Department of State, U.S. Department of Labor, and the Consumer Product Safety Commission.
+Brenda represents clients before the U.S. International Trade Commission, the U.S. Department of Commerce (International Trade Administration and Bureau of Industry & Security), U.S. Customs and Border Protection (CBP), Office of the U.S. Trade Representative, U.S. Department of the Treasury, including the Office of Foreign Assets Control (OFAC), U.S. Department of State, U.S. Department of Labor, and the Consumer Product Safety Commission.
 She also represents clients before the U.S. Congress, including lobbying the Senate Finance Committee and the House Committee on Ways and Means.

-Brenda currently serves as President of the Trade Policy Forum, a non-profit organization that provides a forum for discussion and cooperation among women professionals involved in international trade.
+Brenda served from 2016 through 2020 as President of the Trade Policy Forum (TPF), a non-profit organization that provides a forum for discussion and cooperation among top level women professionals involved in international trade.
+She remains on the Board of TPF.
 She is a past president of Women in International Trade, Washington, D.C. chapter.

 Member, District of Columbia Bar